samouraiworld/gnodaokit/gno/p/basedao/README.md

 # basedao: Membership and Role Management for DAOs

-`basedao` is a gnolang package that extends the daokit framework with comprehensive membership and role management capabilities.
-It provides a complete solution for building DAOs with structured governance, member onboarding, and permission systems.
-It serves as the foundation for most DAO implementations, offering both the infrastructure and common actions needed for decentralized governance.
+`basedao` is a gnolang package that extends the DAOkit framework with comprehensive membership and role management capabilities.
+It serves as the foundation for most DAO implementation.

-## Core Components
+## 1. Core Components

 Provides three main types for managing DAO membership and roles: